Home Learning Resources

-NEW: Monica Tap: Road to Lily Dale I (Primary/Junior/Intermediate)
+Monica Tap: Road to Lily Dale I (Primary/Junior/Intermediate)

 Learn how art can allow us to see movement and change in our local environments while making your own landscape paintings in the style of Monica Tap's Road to Lily Dale I, a work from our Permanent Collection inspired by Homer Watson's pilgrimage along the path of the Grand River.
 Lesson plans are available for students in Grades 1-12 and include additional resources for expanded learning about this notable Canadian landscape painter.